marcofugaro/three-projected-material/README.md

 const material = new ProjectedMaterial({
   camera, // the camera that acts as a projector texture, // the texture being projected
+  textureScale: 0.8, // scale down the texture a bit
+  textureOffset: new THREE.Vector2(0.1, 0.1), // you can translate the texture if you want
+  cover: true, // enable background-size: cover behaviour, by default it's like background-size: contain
   color: '#ccc', // the color of the object if it's not projected on
-  textureScale: 0.8, // scale down the texture a bit
-  cover: true, // enable background-size: cover behaviour, by default it's like background-size: contain }) const box = new THREE.Mesh(geometry, material) webgl.scene.add(box)
+  roughness: 0.3, // you can pass any other option that belongs to MeshPhysicalMaterial }) const box = new THREE.Mesh(geometry, material) webgl.scene.add(box)